-eath After Retirement: All Members Service or Disability Retirement 66-2/3% of member's unmodified allowance continued to eligible spouse/domestic partner (§3-338 and §3-415 for Tier 1 and Tier 2, respectively).
-Vithdrawal Benefits: Less than Five Years of Service (Ten Years for Tier 1) Refund of accumulated employee contributions with interest.
-Five or More Years of Service (Ten Years for Tier 1) If contributions left on deposit, entitled to earned benefits commencing at any time after eligible to retire (§3-344 and §3-420 for Tier 1 and Tier 2, respectively). ost-retirement Cost-of-Living Benefits: Tier 1 Future changes based on Consumer Price Index to a maximum of 5% per year.
-Some members are entitled to a cost-of-living benefit based on a rank average (§3-301).
+Death After Retirement: All Members Service or Disability Retirement 66-2/3% of member's unmodified allowance continued to eligible spouse/domestic partner (§3-338 and §3-415 for Tier 1 and Tier 2, respectively).
+Withdrawal Benefits: Less than Five Years of Service (Ten Years for Tier 1) Refund of accumulated employee contributions with interest.
+Five or More Years of Service (Ten Years for Tier 1) If contributions left on deposit, entitled to earned benefits commencing at any time after eligible to retire (§3-344 and §3-420 for Tier 1 and Tier 2, respectively).
+Post-retirement Cost-of-Living Benefits: Tier 1 Based on the method chosen by the employee at retirement: For members who chose the final 3-year method, future changes based on the change in the weighted mean average compensation attached to all ranks in the department, to a maximum of 5% per year (§3-302).
+For members who chose the Career Rank method, future changes based on a recalculation of retirement based on the new salaries adopted for the current year (§3-301).
 Tier 2 Future changes based on Consumer Price Index to a maximum of 3% per year (§3-411).